Interpolated stochastic interventions based on propensity scores, target policies and treatment-specific costs: Introduction

 While standard IPIs interpolate between a non-intervention and a hard intervention, many applications call for more nuanced targets.
 Logistical considerations may prescribe specific treatment shares across arms (for example, treatment 1 to 80\% of units, treatment 2 to 10\%, and no treatment to 10\%), or require a binary exposure to be split 50/50 to preserve fairness constraints.
 In addition, with multiple treatment arms, deployment costs can vary widely, and finite budgets may limit the overall reach of particular arms.

-To address this, we introduce a formulation that yields two families of stochastic interventions governed by a single tilt parameter.
-The first family smoothly interpolates, in a cost-aware manner, from a non-intervention to the \emph{product of experts} (PoE) blend of the organic propensity score and a pre-specified target policy; the second interpolates from the target policy to the PoE.
-The PoE limit arises when all treatment options carry strictly positive costs; if some actions are costless, the limiting behavior depends on the zero-cost set.
-These cost-aware interpolations are derived from a \emph{cost-penalized I-projection} and can be viewed as a limiting case of a relaxed optimal transport problem.
-The first family directly generalizes IPIs, accommodates cost structures and target policies, and, as with IPIs, does not require the global positivity conditions demanded by hard interventions.
-When the target distribution is non-degenerate, the resulting target marginal also defines a valid stochastic intervention under a positivity condition.
+To address this, we introduce a formulation that yields two families of stochastic interventions indexed by a single tilt parameter.
+The first family interpolates smoothly, in a cost-aware manner, from the organic law toward its \emph{product-of-experts} (PoE) blend with a pre-specified reference\,/\,target policy, while the second interpolates from the reference policy toward the PoE.
+The PoE limit is valid when all treatment levels carry strictly positive costs; if some actions are costless, the limiting behavior is determined by the associated zero-cost subset.
+Both interpolations arise as the marginals of the bivariate distribution that solves a \emph{cost-penalized information projection}.
+The first family directly generalizes IPIs to incorporate explicit cost structures and target policies and, as in the IPI framework, avoids the global positivity condition for identification.
+In addition, when the reference distribution is non-degenerate, the induced target marginal itself defines a valid stochastic intervention under an appropriate positivity condition.

-Under standard identification conditions for observational data, we derive efficient influence functions in a nonparametric model for the expected outcome after these interventions, develop doubly robust one-step estimators, and construct asymptotically valid confidence band.
+For estimation and inference of mean outcomes after these interpolated policies, we derive the efficient influence functions in a nonparametric model and develop one-step estimators that are robust to outcome model misspecification.
+We further construct asymptotically valid confidence intervals and uniform confidence bands over a specified segment of the interpolation range.

-We believe these ideas can help make interventions in causal inference more adaptable and better aligned with practical constraints in domains such as healthcare and economics.
-They also suggest several directions for future work, including exploring connections with optimal transport.
+These ideas support the evaluation of hypotheses that depart gradually from the status quo while explicitly accounting for costs, enabling analysts to prototype candidate policies and align interventions with budgetary and logistical constraints before committing experimental resources, with relevance in domains such as healthcare and economics.